dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-## UPDATES part 29: Phase 2m: Reworking the adaptive watchdog timeout and the API congestion function retry_with_backoff
+## UPDATES part 29: Phase 2m: Refactoring the adaptive watchdog timeout and the API congestion function retry_with_backoff

 ### Introduction: